 6) Make Time for Cozy Indoor Activities

 If you’re like me and you love cozy indoor activities like curling up on the couch with a blanket and a good book, then winter time can be a season to enjoy the extra coziness that comes along with the cold weather and the snow.
-If you’re stuck shoveling out after a blizzard, try to balance the misery of the cold with some extra coziness by scheduling some time into your day to make some hot chocolate or watch a good movie, or light a fire in the fireplace (or a few candles if you don’t have one.)
+If you’re stuck shoveling out after a blizzard, try to balance the misery of the cold with some extra coziness later on by scheduling some time into your day to make some hot chocolate or watch a good movie, or light a fire in the fireplace or whatever else you might enjoy.

 7) Bring Some Fresh Air Into Your Home